william-swl/baizer/README.md

 #> 10 id-16  0.41 Good  I1        467  4.7   4.74
 #> # … with 43 more rows

-# but if you want y > 8, and the defination of cond is far away from
-# its application, the results may be unexpected
 cond <- tbflt(y > 8)
 mini_diamond %>% filterC(cond)
 #> # A tibble: 5 × 7